siemens/ros-sharp/README.md

 ### Compatibile With Mixed Reality Toolkit ###
 This branch is compatible with Microsoft's Mixed Reality Toolkit.
 See the Preparing Unity Project Section.

-## Recent Changes ##

-[This](https://github.com/siemens/ros-sharp/commit/acdd1ea7b8de47a23fbf376fa590590cf945b495) commit comes with major changes in how ROS# deals with URDF import/export

-The biggest changes are:
-* [Urdf Libary](https://github.com/siemens/ros-sharp/tree/master/Libraries/Urdf): The UrdfImporter project was renamed to Urdf.
-It now supports the ability to both read from and write to URDF files.
-* [Create, Modify, and Export URDF models in Unity](https://github.com/siemens/ros-sharp/tree/master/Unity3D): ROS# now supports creating and exporting URDF models directly in Unity.
-It is also possible to modify and re-export an existing URDF model.
-* [Transfer URDF files from Unity to ROS](https://github.com/siemens/ros-sharp/wiki/User_App_ROS_TransferURDFToROS): Previously it was only possible to transfer/import URDF files from ROS to Unity.
-Now ROS# can send a URDF and all its meshes from Unity to a package in ROS.

 Please see the [Wiki](https://github.com/siemens/ros-sharp/wiki/), especially [Section 3.2](https://github.com/siemens/ros-sharp/wiki/User_App_NoROS_ExportURDFOnWindows), for an explanation of how to use the new framework.